olgatsiouri1996/siRNA-mapped-to-Niben-length-distribution/README.md

 This pipeline describes the collection,calculation and plotting of siRNA length distribution that map to the *Nicotiana benthamiana* transcriptome.
 The *Nicotiana benthamiana* v2.6.1 transcriptome was downloaded from [solgenomics.net](https://solgenomics.net/ftp/genomes/Nicotiana_benthamianaV261/Nbenthamiana_Annotation/)
+## Citation
+When using the software cite the following:
+***Kellari L., Dalakouras A., Tsiouri O., Vletsos P., Katsaouni A., Uslu V. V. and Papadopoulou K. K. Cross-kingdom RNAi induced by a beneficial endophytic fungus to its host requires transitivity and amplification of silencing signal (unpublished)***
 ## Dependences/Installation
 1. docker
 2. docker container used to retrieve the 21-28nt siRNA counts per samples: